christikat/glow_crafting/README.md

 - Add blueprint items into qb-core's items.lua, setting ['useable] = true
 - In order to add functionality to blueprints use the CreateUseableItem function in server.lua

-Example with blueprint_advancedlockpick used to craft the advancedlockpick item
+Example with blueprint_advancedlockpick used to craft the advancedlockpick item.
+Ensure that craftItem matches the key in your config recipes table.
 ```lua
 QBCore.Functions.CreateUseableItem("blueprint_advancedlockpick", function(source)
     local Player = QBCore.Functions.GetPlayer(source)